DavidWaumsley/NoScriptShow/content/blog/2024/ep8.md

 \[00:46:09\] **Nathan Wrigley:** Okay, so rather than be self-deprecating, we’re gonna actually, make, outlandish claims of our, capabilities.

-\[00:46:18\] **David Waumsley:** I think just honest ones, that we have been, in some ways I put it in yours anyway, in the sense that you’ve got other podcasts that you’ve been running for other times with mine.
+\[00:46:18\] **David Waumsley:** I think just honest ones, that we have been, in some ways I put it in yours anyway, in the sense that you’ve got other chats that you’ve been running for other times with mine.
 I just, I’m alive and live somewhere. it’s about all like a muster.
 But yeah.

 \[00:46:34\] **Nathan Wrigley:** That’s gonna change over time though as well, isn’t it?